 Hungary has introduced a new legislation aimed at severely limiting billionaire George Soros’ meddling with his home country’s immigration policy.
 The new “Stop Soros” laws are specifically targeting foreign NGOs and those receiving financial backing from foreign sponsors.

-The exact details are due to be presented later this week, but the main pillars are:
+The exact details are due to be presented later this week, but the main pillars are concerned with:

 1. NGOs participating in or supporting illegal immigration will now be obligated to provide data to the government of their activities;

 2. Hefty 25% tax slugs will hit all NGOs receiving foreign aid.
 The National Tax and Customs administration will collect the tax;

 3. Activists and foreign nationals in support of mass illegal migration may face restraining orders that will require them to maintain a five mile distance from the border.
 This includes bans from Budapest’s international airport, and possible deportation of foreign nationals.
 UN representatives and diplomats will remain exempt.